Multivariate binary probability distribution in the Grassmann formalism: Conclusion

-We validated our method numerically.
-Since we have analytical expressions for the marginal and conditional distributions, we can easily generate random numbers of the correlated binary variables by repeating Bernoulli trials.
-We investigated the sampling distributions of various statistics and $\mathrm{MAP}$ estimates by using synthetic datasets.
-We demonstrated that the sampling distributions of various statistics are consistent with the theoretical predictions.
-We observed that our $\mathrm{MAP}$ estimates are consistent and asymptotically normal.
+Since we have analytical expressions for the marginal and conditional distributions, we can easily generate random numbers for correlated binary variables by repeating Bernoulli trials.
+We investigated the sampling distributions of various statistics and maximum likelihood estimates by using synthetic datasets.
+We numerically confirm that the sampling distributions of the statistics are consistent with the theoretical predictions.
+We empirically observed that the maximum likelihood estimator appears to be consistent and asymptotically normal.

+It is important to demonstrate that the proposed method can fit real data well.
+Another direction is to explore theoretical properties of the sampling distribution of an estimated parameter to make a statistical inference on a model parameter such as hypothesis testing and confidence interval estimation.
 Since our method has many similarities to the multivariate Gaussian distribution, it has many potential applications, where the covariance structure of random variables is extensively utilized.
-Examples include the hierarchical and non-hierarchical clustering, such as $k$-means clustering and the mixture distribution model, and anomaly detection like the Hotelling's $T^2$ method.
+Examples include the hierarchical and nonhierarchical clustering, such as $k$-means clustering and the mixture distribution model, and anomaly detection like the Hotelling's $T^2$ method.
 There, a method similar to the multivariate Gaussian distribution will be extended and applied to binary random variables.
-It is important to demonstrate that the proposed method can describe real data well.
 Our method in turn will also be useful in studying the behavior of gases or magnets in statistical physics, which have conventionally been analyzed using the Ising model.